taskworld/test-bed/README.md

 Powered by `webpack-dev-middleware`, your bundle files are served from memory.
 No disk writes!

-Powered by `webpack-hot-middleware`, your tests will be re-run when you save files.

-Powered by Hot Module Replacement, test-bed will re-execute only the changed files.
+test-bed integrates closely with webpack.
+Because of this, it can track dependencies between modules, and will re-execute only the changed files.

 <p align="center"><img src="http://i.imgur.com/CN5OfY1.png" width="836" /></p>

-Also powered by `webpack-hot-middleware`, an overlay will be displayed when there is a bundler error.
+Powered by `webpack-hot-middleware`, an overlay will be displayed when there is a bundler error.

 <p align="center"><img src="http://i.imgur.com/3vFd6TM.png" width="836" /></p>